skillpub/collaboration/README.md

  - to pass arguments to your script text them after command, like this ```hello blabla bla```, in script you can access them as usual for Python - ```sys.argv```

 For more details and examples go to our Tutorial.
 Thanks for attention, see you :wave:

+p.s. here is the example of config file with subfolders, host name, etc. - [config.json](config.json)